wky32768/wky32768/README.md

 ### Hi there 👋

-This is Wang Keyi, a sophomore in Hangzhou Dianzi University, Hangzhou, Zhejiang, China.
+This is Wang Keyi, learning bachelor from 2021 in Hangzhou Dianzi University, Hangzhou, Zhejiang, China.

+09.2023-01.2024 I'm exchanging in Kristianstad University, Sweden.

-You can check my profile in https://wky32768.github.io
+You can check my profile [here](https://wky32768.github.io)

-Focusing on NLP and algorithm
+Focusing on NLP and algorithm, also likes language and maps

-contact me in wky32768@qq.com or wky32768@hdu.edu.cn
+contact me in wky32768@qq.com(personal) or wky32768@hdu.edu.cn(in China) or keyi.wang0013@stud.hkr.se(in sweden)

 ![Metrics](/github-metrics.svg)